 All members shall equally share the liabilities of the organization.

-All properties and remaining funds shall be surrendered to The Ohio State University for safe-keeping or be donated to any charitable organization as agreed by Members.
+All properties and remaining funds shall be surrendered to The Ohio State University for safe-keeping or be donated to any charitable organization as agreed by the General Members.

 Appendix I Election Guidelines